 Features of Dual Language Immersion in High Achieving Programs

-The project is led by CAL Research Scientist Igone Arteagoitia, with support from CAL staff members Yu-Chia Wu, Shu Jing Yen, and José Medina.
-Kathryn Lindholm-Leary and Soria E. Colomer will serve as external evaluators.
+The project is led by CAL Research Scientist Igone Arteagoitia, with support from CAL staff members Yu-Chia Wu and Shu Jing Yen.
+Kathryn Lindholm-Leary and Soria E. Colomer serve as external evaluators.

 Arteagoitia, I. & Yen, Shu Jing.
 (2020).
 Equity in representing literacy growth in dual language bilingual education for emerging bilingual learners.
 TESOL Quarterly, 54(3), 719-742.